HerrMotz/bachelor-thesis/publication/main.typ

     I am deeply grateful to Lucas Werkmeister, whose expertise in the technical intricacies of Wikibase was indispensable.
 His guidance helped me navigate complexities I could not have overcome alone.

-    I would also like to express my profound thanks to Clemens Beckstein and Johannes Mitschunas for their exceptional mentorship.
-Their wisdom, encouragement, and thoughtful feedback were instrumental in shaping this project and pushing it to its full potential.

     Special thanks go to Patrick Stahl for his contributions to implementing UI features.
 His creativity and technical skill transformed abstract ideas into clear, functional designs, enriching the practical aspects of this work.

+    My deepest gratitude, however, goes to Clemens Beckstein and Johannes Mitschunas for their exceptional mentorship.
+Their wisdom, encouragement, and thoughtful feedback were instrumental in shaping this project and pushing it to its full potential.

-    Each of these individuals has played a vital role in bringing this thesis to fruition.
-Their support has made this journey not only intellectually rewarding but also personally meaningful.
+    Each of you has played a vital role in bringing this thesis to fruition.
+Your support has made this journey not only intellectually rewarding but also personally meaningful.

     To all of you, I extend my heartfelt gratitude.
   ],